Things to Do

 Towns to Visit

 This is our nearest town.
 There are some lovely shops in Church Stretton (all independent).
 The most famous would be the Antiques Market – definitely worth a visit.
 The deli in the square is heaven for foodies!
 Thursday is market day between 8.30am – 4.00pm.
-The best coffee shops are ‘Berry’s’ and ‘Ginger and Green’.
+The best coffee shops are ‘Berry’s’ and ‘Ginger and Green’ and Jemima's.
 There are also many walks starting from Church Stretton centre.

-Another beautiful market town and home to a locally famous butcher (Paddy Ryan)!
-Lots of history in Much Wenlock – museum is only open between April and October.
+Another beautiful market town and home to a locally famous butcher (Paddy Ryan).
+Lots of history in Much Wenlock and home to The Priory, England's oldest church.
+The museum is only open between April and October.
 Plenty of places to eat and drink.

 The iron bridge is definitely worth visiting as well as many of the beautiful shops in Ironbridge itself.
 There are over 20 museums to visit in the town, if you plan on going to several of them it is worth getting a museum pass (which lasts a year) from the Tourist Information Office on the river.